Dawsome! Mountainbiking the Northern Yukon in Dawson City

 Ridge Trail and others (Dish Pig, Magic Carpet

-Dish Pig to Magic Carpet requires one to first brake-burn down some of the steeper Dawson trails then intersect the trails close to the satellite dish radio towers.
-Take all of these trails on a scenic day and make sure you lots of time to oogle at the views.
+Dish Pig to Magic Carpet require one to first brake-burn down some of the steeper Dawson trails then intersect the trails close to the satellite dish radio towers.
+Take all of these trails on a scenic day and make sure you lots of time to oogle at the views

 This is from another climb up and descent down Dish Pig